javascript-tutorial/en.javascript.info/1-js/05-data-types/08-weakmap-weakset/01-recipients-read/solution.md

 Now third-party code probably won't see our extra property.

-Both solutions are possible, though the one with `WeakSet` is "cleaner" from the architectural point of view.
+Although symbols allow to lower the probability of problems, using `WeakSet` is better from the architectural point of view.